cyber-carpentry/group6/README.md

-# Hydro-analytics Paper Reproducability Project
+# Hydro-analytics Paper Reproducibility Project
 This is a clone of the repo that hosts the code of a hydrology-related research paper, published by Sadler et al. 2018 https://doi.org/10.1016/j.jhydrol.2018.01.044.
 This repo serves as a use case of setting up and running a research reproducibility workflow.

 The following changes & additions were made: